JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * peer review is valued, but not expected (71% don't think publish implies peer review)
 * a majority of researchers expect peer review to involve assessments that require domain expertise
 * low expectation that impact would be considered fits with the practices of current DP efforts
+* *"I wouldn't expect metadata to be standardized, but I would like it if it were!"
 * data publication initiatives should probably incorporate some form of peer review if they can

+* "I have never heard this term applied to a dataset and I don't know what it means"

 ####Use as review
 * Successful reuse was rated relatively low, to our surprise